MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 When we started ideating the UI design, besides from transporting information we also wanted to show some of the magic and the possibilities that holograms have to offer.
 Simply showing static 2D windows and text boxes doesn’t feel right in the 3D world and doesn’t show many of the possibilities at hand, so right from the beginning we decided to move away from that and make full use of holographic 3D space.​

 At first, we started with adding some thickness to the panels and icons in addition to text information.
 Still, as a user, what I see is a text box.
 Text boxes with images, but we are not there.
-We went further by making use of the MRTK shaders.
+We went further by making use of the Mixed Reality Toolkit (MRTK) shaders.
 The MRTK shaders became a powerful tool, and we made use of its stencil features, some may know it as the portal effect, to add negative depth to the panels.
 That means instead of adding elements in front of a text box, the icons now appear behind a transparent panel.
 What I see now as a user is something that I just can’t replicate anymore in the real world, and this is where holographic magic started to happen.
 Also as a user I don’t really like to read, I do that a lot already in the physical world.​

 Obviously icons work a lot better than simple text does, so in order to provide an even more powerful guidance, I then started creating a set of animated objects and avatars, each of them telling a tiny story about what is being done in the respective scenario and how it’s being used.​